anyonepaw/ns3-iot-realisation/README.md

  - Project is on Cmake (min VERSION 3.11)
  - Requires QT5 (for netanim only)

-Suitable for Mac and Linux (not tried in Windows)
+Suitable for Mac and Linux (not tried on Windows)

 ### Code in folders: